sinimimi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #12.
 Print all possible combinations of two letters except oo
 #13.
 Writing a script that prints a number with two decimal places
 #14.
 Converting a decimal to hexadecimal
+#15.
+Writing a script that encodes texct using the rot 13 encryption